Vaskivskyi/asusrouter/README.md

 #### Monitors and additional methods

-`AsusRouter` class has 3 monitors to load large part of useful data from the device.
-All of them require `enable_monitor` parameter of `AsusRrouter` to be set to `True`.
+`AsusRouter` class has 3 monitors to load a large part of useful data from the device.
+All of them require the `enable_monitor` parameter of `AsusRrouter` to be set to `True`.
 The following methods can be used:

 ```python
 router.async_monitor_main()